← Return to Blog Index

 Each style gets individualized markdown strategy based on its specific situation:

-Style Situation Remaining Inventory Weeks Left in Season AI Recommendation Rationale
+Style Situation Remaining Inventory Weeks Left AI Recommendation

 Implementation Roadmap